 Cromwell has, and complies with, a valuation policy for the Trust.
 Amongst other things, the policy provides that:

 the Properties will be independently valued each year.
-The next independent valuation of ATO Dandenong should occur March 2016.
-Rand Distribution Centre will be independently valued at June 2016;
+The next independent valuation of ATO Dandenong is expected to occur in September 2016.
+Rand Distribution Centre will be independently valued in June 2016;

 all valuations are to be carried out by appropriately qualified valuers, independent of Cromwell, who are registered and have a minimum of five years relevant experience;